aiven/devportal/docs/products/kafka/howto/flink-with-aiven-for-kafka.rst

 In the generated code, ``DataStreamJob`` is the main entry point, and has already been configured with all of the context necessary to interact with the cluster for your processing.

-1. Create a new class called ``com.example.StringCapitalizer`` which performs a simple ``MapFunction`` transformation on incoming records.
+1. Create a new class called ``io.aiven.example.flinkcapitalizer.StringCapitalizer`` which performs a simple ``MapFunction`` transformation on incoming records.
    Every incoming string will be emitted as uppercase.

    .. code:: java

-      package com.example;
+      package io.aiven.example.flinkcapitalizer;

       import org.apache.flink.api.common.functions.MapFunction;